About

 • Doesn't cover job loss (how will you pay the monthly bill?)

-Credit cards can be a temporary bridge for SMALL emergencies if you have a 0% intro APR and can pay off before the promotional period ends.
-But they're not a substitute for liquid savings.
+Credit cards can only be a temporary bridge for SMALL emergencies if you have a 0% intro APR and can pay off before the promotional period ends.

 Keep emergency funds in a high-yield savings account (HYSA) or money market account.
 These accounts offer: